 Manager Products & Services

-Rolf translates the challenge of customers into standard products, is product owner of Ymonitor and co-crates the services to deliver Ymor’s products.
+Rolf translates the challenge of customers into standard products, is product owner of Ymonitor and co-creates the services that deliver Ymor’s products.
 His focus is bringing knowledge, products and services to our European customers that can be used to gain factual IT insights, cope with the fast changing IT landscape and leverage IT to achieve business goals.
-Rolf’s 10+ years in Operational Services at two of the largest Dutch system integrators and 4 years of experience in the APM & ITOA market has given him insights in a great diversity of markets and IT landscapes.
-In this respect he advises organisations such as Eneco, Rabobank, SSC-ICT and Liberty Global on their APM and ITOA.
+Rolf’s 10+ years in Operational Services at two of the largest Dutch system integrators and 5 years of experience in the APM & ITOA market, makes him an expert on ITOM and within a great diversity of markets and IT landscapes.
+In this respect he inspired organizations such as Eneco, Rabobank, SSC-ICT and VodafoneZiggo with tailored ITOA and APM solutions.